ymoslem/Adaptive-MT-LLM-Fine-tuning/README.md

 Code and data for the paper [Fine-tuning Large Language Models for Adaptive Machine Translation](https://arxiv.org/abs/2312.12740)

 The paper presents the outcomes of fine-tuning Mistral 7B, a general-purpose large language model (LLM), for adaptive machine translation (MT).
 The fine-tuning process involves utilizing a combination of zero-shot and one-shot translation prompts within the medical domain.
-The primary objective is to enhance real-time adaptive MT capabilities of Mistral 7B, enabling it to adapt translations to the required domain at inference time.
+Zero-shot prompts represet regular translation without any context, while one-shot prompts augment the new source with a similar translation pair, i.e. a fuzzy match, to improve the adherence to terminology and style of the domain The primary objective is to enhance real-time adaptive MT capabilities of Mistral 7B, enabling it to adapt translations to the required domain at inference time.
 Our experiments demonstrate that, with a relatively small dataset of 20,000 segments that incorporate a mix of zero-shot and one-shot prompts, fine-tuning significantly enhances Mistral's in-context learning ability, especially for real-time adaptive MT.

 ## Data (training and test)